CMUAbstract/edb-rat/README.md

 edb-rat: an app for testing EDB features
 ========================================

 This repository contains a "lab rat" test application on which we will demonstrate features of EDB.
+This repository also contains "links" in the form of git submodules to a frozen version of the EDB firmware and the EDB console repos.

 Below is a quick start tutorial for how to use EDB to debug an application.
 The application runs on a WISP5 energy-harvesting device.